hackclub/hackclub/workshops/battleship_guessing_game/README.md

     }
 }
 ```

-If "dir" equals 1, then get a random place on the board, and get the two spots after it.
-The randomness specifies that it will stay within the bounds of the array so it will not cause an error.
+- If `dir` equals 1, then the ship will be placed vertically.
+- Add the same code you added for the horizontal placement, except switch the random bounds for the x and y coordinates and increment 2 `y` values instead of 2 `x` values.

-## Ending Statements
+### Ending Statements

+After both if statements, add:

 ```csharp
 static void Main(string[] args)
 {